DeepSourceCorp/community-analyzers/README.md

-# community-analyzers
+# DeepSource Community Analyzers

-Hub of all open-sourced third party static analyzers supported by DeepSource.
+Hub of all open-sourced third-party static analyzers supported by DeepSource.